NamesMT/config-rocket/README.md

   + Create a GitHub release, or upload it somewhere, and everyone can use it via `config-rocket` CLI!

 + `CR` for developers:
-  + Easily extendable, add your own rules and functionalities via hooks support, for example: [Roo Rocket](https://github.com/NamesMT/roo-rocket)
+  + Easily extendable, add your own rules and functionalities via exported functions and hooks support, for example: [Roo Rocket](https://github.com/NamesMT/roo-rocket)

 ## Usage